The Cheapest DIY LED Grow Lights for Houseplants

-Pick out any open bookshelf or wire rack for your DIY grow light shelf.
+The first step is to pick out the open bookshelf or wire rack for your DIY grow light shelf.
 Check the supply list above for some low-cost wood and metal shelf options.
 You can also convert a wire shelf to an industrial shelf by clicking here: DIY Wire Shelf Hack

 My plant stand has 5 shelves and measures 30” x 14” x 64”.
 This shelf unit has two rows of light tape per shelf but you could also have three rows like I did on my old 4ft grow light stand for African Violets.

 Spend some time planning out your grow light stand setup.
-Be sure to configure your layout so the power adaptor wire and the wire connecting one shelf to another is on the back side of your shelf.
+Be sure to configure your layout so the power adaptor wire and the wire connecting one shelf to another are on the backside of your shelf.
 That way they will be easier to hide.

-Each roll of light tape comes with 16.4 feet of LED light ribbon, 1 dimmer and one power adaptor.
+Each roll of light tape comes with 16.4 feet of LED light strips, 1 dimmer, and one power adaptor.